kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 The on-centre toe variation remains nearly constant with little variation, changing less than ±0.2 degrees within the range of motion.
 Since steering is a control input, it is expected to have a toe offset with steer.
-Unlike on-centre behavior, there is an observable amount of bump steer when the wheels are steered.
+Unlike the on-centre behavior, there is an observable amount of bump steer when the wheels are steered.
 This is an important aspect to consider as the dynamic alignment is ultimately what needs to be evaluated for vehicle setup.

 ### Bump steer

-To gain a deeper understanding into toe variation behaviour of the front axle, we will study the _bump steer_ characteristics more detail.
-Bump steer is the rate of toe variation in bump.
-This is measured by taking the derivative of the toe angle with respect to the bump displacement.
+To gain a deeper understanding into the toe variation behaviour of the front axle, we will study the _bump steer_ characteristics in greater detail.
+Bump steer is the rate of toe variation in bump and is measured in units of degrees per metre.
+Bump steer is calculated by taking the derivative of the toe angle with respect to the bump displacement.

 The figure below shows the bump steer characteristics for the vehicle under study.
-A positive value refers to a tendency to toe-out in bump and a negative value refers to a tendency to toe-in during in bump.
+A positive value refers to a tendency to toe out with bump and a negative value refers to a tendency to toe in with in bump.

 ![EK half bump steer in heave](/assets/images/2023-02-09/ek-front-heave-toe-gradient.png)

-The on-centre bump steer at nominal ride height 2.2 deg/m.
+The on-centre bump steer at nominal ride height is 2.2 deg/m.
 This is relatively low by passenger car standards.
 Bump steer linearity is maintained up to a point where it quickly decreases and changes sign.

-The magnitude of bump steer progressively increases with steering with the outside wheel tending to toe-out with steer and the inner wheel tending to toe-in with steer.
-The non-linearity of the right wheel is not as interesting to observe as it will likely be in droop during a corner.
+The severity of bump steer progressively increases with steering with the outside wheel tending to toe out with steer and the inner wheel tending to toe in with steer.
+The non-linearity of the right wheel at high bump displacement is not as interesting to observe as the wheel will likely be in droop during a corner.

 ### Camber variation